appdefensealliance/ASA-WG/README.md

 * Authentication and Authorization: Secure user identification and access control.
 * Network Communication: Protecting data during transmission.
 * Platform Interaction: Secure interaction with the underlying mobile platform.
-* Code Quality: Writing secure and resilient code.
+* Code Quality: Writing secure code and using up to date libraries
 * Security Testing: Thoroughly testing the application for vulnerabilities.
-* Reverse Engineering Protection: Safeguarding the app from unauthorized analysis.
+* App integrity: Ensuring anti-tampering, and anti-analysis mechanisms are in place

 ### Web

-The web profile provides ab baseline set of requirements for securing web applications.
+The web profile provides a baseline set of requirements for securing web applications.
 It covers a broad spectrum of security controls, including:
 * Input Validation and Output Encoding: Ensuring that user input is properly sanitized and output is properly encoded to prevent vulnerabilities like SQL * injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
 * Authentication and Session Management: Implementing secure authentication mechanisms and managing user sessions effectively to protect against unauthorized * access.
 * Cryptography: Using strong encryption algorithms and key management practices to protect sensitive data.
 * Access Control: Implementing appropriate access controls to protect resources and data based on user roles and permissions.
 * Error and Exception Handling: Handling errors and exceptions gracefully to prevent information leakage and potential attacks.
-* Security Testing: Conducting thorough security testing throughout the development lifecycle to identify and address vulnerabilities.
+* Security Testing: The profile includes an audit guide and test tool configuration to assist in the process of security testing web applications for conformance.
+* Configuration: Ensuring the application is securely configured and core components up to date to prevent common security risks.

 ### Cloud